mongodb/docs-realm/source/examples/generated/code/start/Notifications.codeblock.register-a-partial-keypath-change-listener.swift.code-block.rst

        try! realm.write {
            dog.favoriteToy = "Frisbee"
        }
-       // When you specify one or more key paths, changes to other properties
+       // When one or more keypaths is specified, changes to other properties
        // do not trigger notifications.
 In this example, changing the "name"
        // property does not trigger a notification. try! realm.write {